jmhuie/SlicerBiomech/README.md

 **Volume:** Select the volume node associated with the segmentation node (optional).
 Used for calculating mean voxel intensity.

-**Resample Volume:** Option to resample the volume using the segment's transformation node.
-This is needed when calculating mean voxel intensity.
-Caution, this is a lossy and time consuming procedure, and it should only be done if necessary.
+**Resample Volume:** Option to resample the volume, which is needed when calculating voxel intensity with a transformed segment.
-Note: running the analysis with this option enabled will create a new volume will be created called "Resampled Volume".
-This is the result of the resampling and can be used as the volume input to reduce redundancy if analyses need to be performed again.
-The Resample Volume option uses the Resample Scalar/Vector/DWI Volume module with linear interpolation.
+Note: this option increases computation time but running the analysis once with this option enabled will create a new volume called "Resampled Volume".
+As the name suggests, this is the resampled volume and can be used as the input volume instead of repeatedly resampling the volume.
+This is useful when you need to redo calculations.
+Resample Volume uses the Resample Scalar/Vector/DWI Volume module with linear interpolation.

 **Slice:** Select which orthogonal axis to perform calculations on.